No court application is necessary for a separation – it simply occurs once a couple decides not to live together as a couple anymore.

-Until there is a court order or an agreement both spouses have an equal right to live in the family home.
-This means that neither spouse is required to leave the house.
-Even still, many couples will reach an agreement, at least for the short-term, about which party will remain in the home and which party will move out.
+Until there is a court order or an agreement, both spouses have an equal right to live in the family home.
+This means that neither spouse is required to leave the home.
+Even so, many couples will reach an agreement, at least for the short-term, about which party will remain in the home and which party will move out.

 Some of the things you may want to consider include…

 - What other options do you or your spouse have for accommodation and how quickly are these available?